quintype/developers/images/index.md

 Our editor allows the placement of a focus point on any image.
 The placement of a focus point guarantees that that point is always present in the viewport when the image is cropped, across different aspect ratios.

 It is recommended that the focus point is used in conjuncture with the *picture* spec of HTML5, in order to show images at different aspect ratios on different devices.
-Using an `object-fill: cover` will further center the image.
+Using an `object-fit: cover;` will further center the image.

 The refrence implementation for the focus point algorithm can be found in the [javascript implementation](https://github.com/quintype/quintype-js/blob/master/lib/focused_image.js).